What's the difference between an EMR and an EHR?

 We have an EHR system that just doesn't work for us, now what?

-Believe it or not, this is a common complaint we've heard a lot, especially from practice managers and providers who bought a solution early on.
-With so many options now, there should be a solution available for your practice.
+Believe it or not, this is a common complaint we've heard a lot, especially from practice managers, providers and clinicians who bought a solution early on.
+With so many options now, there should be a solution available that works for you.
 It may be ours, or it may not be.
-The reality is if your EHR system is not making life easier for you and your providers and resulting in better care coordination for your patients, you deserve to take another look.
+The reality is if your EHR system is not making life easier for you and your providers and resulting in better care coordination for your clients, you deserve to take another look.